Watch out for Trademark Scams

 - IPTO International Patent & Trademark Organization (Brno, Czech Republic)

 - P.T.M.A.
-Patent and Trademark Association (New York, NY) NEW
+Patent and Trademark Association (New York, NY)

 - Patent & Trademark Agency (New York, NY)